 5 Live Real Estate Landing Page Examples

-Now that we know why landing pages are important, let’s take a look at some real estate landing page examples from actual agents that are out there converting prospects into leads.
+Now that we know why landing pages are important and some options for getting one set up, let’s take a look at some real estate landing page examples from actual agents and brokerages that are out there converting prospects into leads.

-Home Valuation Landing Page
+1. Home Valuation Landing Page

 Experiment with both and see which delivers the best value for your time and money.

 2. Property Search Landing Page

 The following real estate landing page example comes from William Fastow, a top performer in the DC area.